 Other Gold Potatoes

-Anthoxanthins are the compound which gives the gold potato its beautiful yellow color.
+Anthoxanthins are the compound that gives the gold potato its beautiful yellow color.
 These flavonoids are also found in onions, apples, and cauliflower.

 Consumption of fresh white potatoes in the United States has actually been declining.
 The new interest in gold potatoes on a consumer level, for both visual appeal as well as taste, has boosted the potato market.
 Yet it is still unlikely the gold potato will ever attain the popularity of the standard white potato.